 From the treachery of the sea, to the deception at the docks, to the struggle to convince the state to help tackle the mounting mound of fish offal piling up at the defunct waste-reduction plant, Bay State Skye reveals the challenges faced by those who make their living by going down to the sea.

-When lobster fishermen Jimmy and Murph Sweeney happen upon an abandoned fishing boat that was illegally dragging within state limits, it ignites the tension that has been smoldering between lobstermen and fishermen for years.
-As the Bay State Skye‘s cargo is off-loaded, it sets a series of adverse events in motion for all who share the misfortune of coming into possession of its catch.
+When lobster fishermen Jimmy and Murph Sweeney happen upon an abandoned fishing boat that had been illegally dragging within state limits, it ignites the tension that had been smoldering between lobstermen and fishermen for years.
+As the Bay State Skye cargo is off-loaded, it sets off a series of adverse events for all who share the misfortune of coming into possession of its catch.

-Petrie’s family has been involved in the seafood business for two generations.
-Her interest in the industry was piqued after spending several years working in the trade herself, which led to her inclination to tell this story.
+Bay State Skye is the fifth book by award-winning author, Janice S. C. Petrie.
+Her family has been involved in the Gloucester and Boston seafood trade for two generations.
+Petrie’s interest in the industry was piqued after spending several years working as assistant plant manager in her family’s Gloucester seafood processing business, which led to her inclination to tell this story.

 The Greasy Pole Contest

 This is a brief video of the greasy pole contest from 2017.
 It never gets old!
 Enjoy!

 The Seine Boat Race

 The Seine Boat Race is another time honored event that takes place every summer in Gloucester during St. Peter’s Fiesta.
 It was from this event that the dory race teams were selected to compete against the strong teams from Lunenburg, Nova Scotia.
 Both these events are featured in our new book, Bay State Skye, and are visible from the beach, as well as from the boulevard, with the Gloucester Fisherman’s Memorial overseeing the event.

 Enjoy the video!